-It is a military figure of a theme like a Master Box, two Russian soldiers and two German soldiers are fighting each other.
+It is a military figure of a theme like a Master Box, two Russian soldiers, and two German soldiers fighting each other.
 In the package, the German soldier has rolled up the sleeves but did not in the figure.

-Russian soldiers who are fighting at the scoop, it might have been better to put the helmet a little more deeply.
+It is the only one among four figures using the head in this kit.
+The quality is very high and not inferior, even if it is aligned with a resin.
+I reproduced the helmet’s chin strap with brItp; it might have been better to put the helmet a little more d for Russian soldiers fighting at the scoopeeply.
 Adjustment is difficult because Hornet’s resin head is quite vertically long.
 I think that the figure of the Master Box has a lot of small faces compared with the Dragon.
 I like the shallow wearing helmet because I can not see the expression as wearing a helmet deeply.
 Keep looking at the nice mold faces.

 A Russian soldier is fighting with his scoop.
-I was thinking that it was a pose with a feeling of dynamism like a movie Matrix.
 I used an iron screw in the base and implanted a neodymium magnet behind his feet.
 Because the magnetic force is strong, it stands steadily for decorating even in the unbalanced pose.
+I thought it was a pose with a feeling of dynamism, like the movie Matrix.

-Russian soldier, I added a neodymium magnet was the most impressive for me.
-Personally, I like the relaxing pose, but sometimes these are also interesting.
-I still have some kits of a similar situation.
+Russian soldier, I added that a neodymium magnet was the most impressive.
+I still have some kits in a similar situation.
+I like the relaxing pose, but sometimes these are also interesting.
 See you soon.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.